MathiasDPX/onedrive-proxy/README.md

 ```

 ### Groups
 A group is a collection of multiple users (e.g. `admins`, `archive-team`).
-There are also special groups like `everyone` which includes all users (logged in or not) and `logged` which includes only authenticated users.
+There are also special groups like `everyone` which includes all users (logged in or not), `logged` which includes only authenticated users and the `dropbox` group have access to the dropbox

 ### Users
 A user is the association of a username (key) and a password (value).
 On startup, a `logged` group is created which every user is part of.
 You can login at `/auth`.